FactoryBoy/factory_boy/docs/reference.rst

     .. versionadded:: 2.4.0

-    A :class:`Factory`'s behaviour can be tuned through a few settings.
+    A :class:`Factory`'s behavior can be tuned through a few settings.

     For convenience, they are declared in a single ``class Meta`` attribute: